EuPathDB-Infra/flyboy/README.md

 # Commands

 ## `flyboy map <inputDir> <outputFileName>`
 Creates an `fmap` of the given `<inputDir>`.
-This file can be consumed flyboy as if it were an actual directory, and can preserve the state of a directory for later comparison or migration.
+This file can be consumed by flyboy as if it were an actual directory, and can preserve the state of a directory for later comparison or migration.

 The map will be saved as `<outputFileName>.fmap.json` in the current working directory.
 Files with this dual extension are effectively ignored by flyboy when mapping directories.